L&I Benefits

 If a worker dies as a result of their injury, their spouse or registered domestic partner, child, or dependent may be eligible for an L&I survivor pension.

-• If the decedent was married prior to the workplace injury or occupational illness and remained married until death, their spouse or domestic partner would be eligible to receive any L&I benefits awarded to them for the duration of their lifetime.
+• If the decedent was married prior to the workplace injury or industrial disease and remained married until death, their spouse or domestic partner would be eligible to receive any L&I benefits awarded to them for the duration of their lifetime.

 • If the decedent leaves no surviving spouse, partner, or child behind, then other qualified dependents can receive benefits equal to half the average monthly support received by the dependent during the year preceding the injury.
 The benefit limit is 65% of the worker’s wage or maximum benefit level, whichever is less, for all dependents.
 The payments end when the necessity that created the dependency would have ended had the injury not occurred.
 Dependents eligible to receive benefits must have been dependent on the worker’s earnings prior to their death and can include parents, grandparents, grandchildren, brothers, sisters, nieces, and/or nephews.